RISHIKA29/business-intelligence-sales-dashboard/README.md

 ---

 ## Key Insights

-* Sales increase toward the end of the year
+- Sales show a consistent upward trend in the final quarter, indicating strong seasonal demand
-* Technology category generates the highest revenue
+- The Technology category contributes the highest share of total revenue
-* A small group of products contributes a large portion of total sales
+- A small subset of products generates a disproportionate amount of total sales
-* Profit margin remains stable at around 12%
+- Higher discount levels are associated with reduced profitability

 ---